What is the low-carbon balanced energy mix?

 - Solar energy.
 The primary energy source for solar, wind, hydropower, and biofuels is the Sun, and solar energy is the primary sustainable source of energy.

 - Geothermal energy.

-- “Fuel saving” variable renewable energy, which has near-zero variable costs and zero fuel costs by using the power of wind, Sun, and run-of-river hydropower.
-With a large share of these sources, “capacity needs are driven by periods with low VRE availability” and therefore their proposed role is to replace other high-variable cost sources at periods when they are available.
+- “Fuel-saving” variable renewable energy has near-zero variable costs and zero fuel costs by using the power of wind, Sun, and run-of-river hydropower.
+With a large share of these sources, “capacity needs are driven by periods with low VRE availability.”
+Therefore, their proposed role is to replace other high-variable cost sources at periods when they are available.

-- “Firm” low-carbon sources, which provide stable energy supply during all seasons and during periods up to weeks or months, and include nuclear power, hydro plants with large reservoirs, fossil fuels with carbon capture, geothermal, and biofuels.
+- “Firm” low-carbon sources provide stable energy supply during all seasons and periods up to weeks or months.
+They include nuclear power, hydro plants with large reservoirs, fossil fuels with carbon capture, geothermal, and biofuels.